Bush Christmas (1947 film): Box office

 The film was very popular in Britain and Australia and was seen in 41 countries.
 Variety said it did "solid biz" in Australia.

 It was reportedly among the most popular films of the year in Britain in 1947, along with Courtneys of Curzon Street, Great Expectations, Duel in the Sun, Odd Man Out, Jassy, The Upturned Glass, Black Narcissus, Holiday Camp, They Made Me A Fugitive and The Jolson Story.

 By February 1948 the film had screened on American television.

 Spin Offs

 It was serialised in children's magazines and a novelisation of the script was published.
 The film was also adapted for radio with a young John Meillon.

 Follow Up

 When Smart returned to Australia in January 1947 he announced plans for £150,000 worth of children's films in Australia, including a feature set on a Northern Territory outback station, a serial, and a series of documentary films.
 Yardley signed a contract to appear in the Territory film and also the serial, which was to be about buckjumping.

 These films did not eventuate.
 Smart made Bitter Springs with Rafferty in 1950.

 Helen Grieve decided to study science rather than pursue an acting career.
 Yardley later became newsworthy when his nose was broken in a boomerang-throwing accident.

+The success of the film led to it being remade in 1983.
+In addition it presumably inspired the filming of Smiley in 1956.